imunhatep/goqueue/README.md

 ## Usage

-### EventDispatcher
+### Dispatchers

-The `EventDispatcher` structure allows you to publish and subscribe to events in-memory.
+The `LocaDispatcher` structure allows you to publish and subscribe to events in-memory.
 Events are filtered by subject using Go NATS matching wildcards, and subscribers receive events through a channel.

 #### Wildcards
 ```